Glitter (soundtrack): Hospitalization

 In the days following her appearance on TRL, Carey began displaying what was described as "erratic behavior".
 On July 20, Carey held a record signing for the CD single of "Loverboy" at Roosevelt Field shopping mall in Long Island before fans and the media.
 As a camera crew covered the event, she began rambling on several subjects before finally discussing radio host Howard Stern and how his jokes about herself on his program bothered her greatly and how everything general in life should be positive.
 At that point, Carey's publicist, Cindi Berger, grabbed the microphone from her hand, and asked the news crew to stop filming.
 Berger said later, "She was not speaking clearly and not talking about what she had come to talk about: her record."
 Only days later, Carey began posting irregular voice notes and messages on her official website:

 I'm trying to understand things in life right now and so I really don't feel that I should be doing music right now.
 What I'd like to do is just a take a little break or at least get one night of sleep without someone popping up about a video.
 All I really want is [to] just be me and that's what I should have done in the first place ...
 I don't say this much but guess what, I don't take care of myself.

 Following the quick removal of the messages, Berger commented that Carey had been "obviously exhausted and not thinking clearly" when she posted the letters.
 Two days later, on July 26, she was hospitalized, citing "extreme exhaustion" and a "physical and emotional breakdown".
 News websites and programs began reporting how Carey threatened to commit suicide by slitting her wrists the night before, and how Patricia, Carey's mother, hastily called for help.
 When questioned regarding Carey's suicidal rumor, Berger claimed Carey had broken dishes out of desperation, and as a result, accidentally cut her hands and feet.
-Following her induction at an un-disclosed hospital in Connecticut, Carey remained hospitalized and under doctor's care for two weeks, followed by an extended absence from the public.
+Following her induction at an un-disclosed hospital in Connecticut, Carey remained hospitalized and under doctoral care for two weeks, followed by an extended absence from the public.

-In April 2018, Carey revealed in a People magazine interview that during the hospitalization, she was diagnosed with Bipolar II disorder.
+In April 2018, Carey revealed in a People magazine interview that she was diagnosed with Bipolar II disorder during the hospitalization.